aruizca/confluence-cloud-app-sample/README.md

 **Automatic Tests**

-This webhook is used by a test suite we have created to automatically verify whether that flag is being created or not in different scenarios.
+This webhook is used by a suite of integration tests we have created to automatically verify whether that flag is being created or not in different scenarios.
 It can be found at: `/src/test/integration/002.pageMovedWebhookBug.test.js`

 Only 1 out of the 3 tests pass successfully.
 We consider that the three of them should pass.

+⚠️ Please note the app must be running before executing the automatic tests

 ### 2. content property removal not carried over by copy-single-page API